Brantford: Culture and entertainment

 Brantford is the home of several theatre groups including Brant Theatre Workshops, Dufferin Players, His Majesty's players, ICHTHYS Theatre, Stage 88, Theatre Brantford and Whimsical Players.

 Brantford has a casino, Elements Casino Brantford.
 The Sanderson Centre for the Performing Arts is a local performance venue.

-Brantford Public Library

-Brantford Public Library's central branch is located downtown on Colborne Street.
-It has an additional branch on St. Paul Avenue.
-It has been automated since 1984.
-In 2000, the library was the first in North America to join the UNESCO model library network.

-Sports teams and tournaments
+Sports, teams and tournaments

+The YMCA in Brantford organized individual and team sports, led by J. Howard Crocker from 1908 to 1911.
+This included intercity basketball competitions, a junior ice hockey league, and a junior baseball league.
+There was also an annual racewalking event sponsored by the Brantford Expositor, and the Brantford-to-Hamilton marathon race.
+In 1910, Brantford hosted the YMCA national athletics championships.